BartoszHendrych/Currency-Exchange/README.md

 ## Description

-A simple currency converter is a tool that allows users to convert amounts from one currency to another based on current exchange rates.
+"Currency Exchange" is a tool that enables users to convert amounts from one currency to another.

 ### Simple instruction: